PDMLab/massive-migrate/README.md

 └── app.js
 ```

-The parameter for the `up` function is the name of the `migrationScript` that defines the order of the operations to be done during the `0.1.0` `up` migration.
+The parameter for the `up` function is an options object containing at least the name of the migration that should be run.
+The order of the operations to be done during the `0.1.0` `up` migration is defined in a script whose name by convention is `name` of the migration + `up.js`.
+Thus for the up migration `0.1.0` it is `0.1.0-up.js`.

-The `migrationScript` has to reside below the `0.1.0` folder shown in the the tree above:
+The migration script has to reside below the `0.1.0` folder shown in the the tree above:

 ```
 ├── migrations